AbeelLab/vlpb-assembly-workshop/index.md

 A pre-packaged conda environment will be available 1 week in advance

 You will need a laptop with a linux-like environment available that can run the pre-packaged environment with its tools.
 You can use any linux-like environment: WSL2, linux, Mac, VM or a remote system.
-Must support conda environment mentioned above
+This system must support conda environment mentioned above

 # Schedule